jdossgollin/F21-CEVE101/policies.md

 The role of problem sets in this course is to give you a chance to apply the tools we cover in class to new contexts.
 Problem sets are designed to take approximately five hours; if you find yourself spending more than ten hours on them, please come to office hours to discuss!

+Problem sets will be due at 2:29PM on the days assigned -- i.e., right before class starts.
+Late problem sets will not be accepted -- turn in whatever you have.
+This allows us to discuss the problem set in class while it's still fresh in everyone's mind.
+We will drop at least the lowest 1 problem set.

 ### Reading Reflections

 In order to foster a discussion-based class format, readings will be assigned before each class.
 A brief reflection or exercise based on the reading will also be assigned, and will be due at the start of class.
-Reading reflections will be graded as either complete (full points), partially complete (half points), or incomplete (no points).
+Reading reflections will be graded as either complete (2 points), partially complete (1 point), or incomplete (0 points).
-No other partial credit will be offered.
 No late reading assignments will be accepted, but the lowest three will be dropped.

+Problem sets will be due at 1:30PM on the days assigned -- i.e., one hour before class starts.
+This allows me to read through these responses as I prepare for class.
+Late problem sets will lose one point.
 Please bring your reading reflection with you to class; you may be called upon and asked to share your thoughts.

 ### Group Projects